pynb-dag-runner/mnist-digits-demo-pipeline/README.md

 The list of development tasks in VS Code, are defined [here](workspace/.vscode/tasks.json).
 The key task is `mnist-demo-pipeline - watch and run all tasks` which runs the entire pipeline in watch mode, and runs black and mypy static code analysis on the pipeline notebook codes (also in watch mode).

-## Contact
+## Contributions and contact

-Please note that this is experimental and 🚧🚧🚧🚧🚧.

-A motivation for this work is to make it easier to set up and work together (on pipelines).
-If you would like to discuss an idea or question, please raise an [issue](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/issues) or contact me via email.
+A motivation for this work is to make it easier to set up and work together on (open data) pipelines.

+If you would like to discuss an idea or have a question, please raise an [issue](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/issues) or contact me via email.

+This is WIP and any ideas/feedback are welcome.

 ## License

 (c) Matias Dahl 2021-2022, MIT, see [LICENSE.md](./LICENSE.md).

+The training data is a reduced version of the mnist digits data in sklearn, see [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html).